-ST. PETERSBURG FL January 11, 2018 — Plummeting temperatures, ice and blizzards are bringing dangerous conditions as Winter Storm Hunter moves east across the country.
-This comes just one week after Winter Storm Grayson halted travel throughout the eastern half of the country, shutting down major airports and interstates – creating a costly burden for travelers.
+ST. PETERSBURG Fla.
+January 11, 2018 — Plummeting temperatures, ice and blizzards are bringing dangerous conditions as Winter Storm Hunter moves east across the country.
+This comes just one week after Winter Storm Grayson halted travel throughout the eastern half of the country, shutting down major airports and interstates, and creating a costly burden for travelers.

 Leading travel insurance comparison site, Squaremouth, breaks down the travel insurance basics all travelers need to know if a winter storm disrupts their travel plans.

 Who Is Covered?

 Travelers who purchased a travel insurance policy before Winter Storm Hunter was named may be covered to cancel their travel plans.

 New policies can’t be purchased for this storm, however, policies can always be purchased to protect future travel plans.

 What Is Covered?

 Flight Cancellations and Delays: Travelers can cancel their trip and be reimbursed 100% of their trip costs if their flight is delayed, canceled, or if their airport is closed.